 Myths and Facts About Ares – Greek God of War

-Known for his impulsive and unrelenting thirst for blood, Ares the Greek god of war was feared by men and Greek deities.
-Among all the major Greek gods and goddesses on Mount Olympus (the gods’ home), Ares was the most despised.
+Known for his impulsiveness and unrelenting thirst for blood, Ares, the Greek god of war, was feared by men and Greek deities.
+Among all the major Greek gods and goddesses on Mount Olympus (the gods’ home), Ares was the most despised as well.
 The warrior god was always red hot and burning with rage.

 Ares’ birth in Greek Mythology